 Being a mom can sometimes be so isolating.
 At work, we can make friends with our co-workers, but we don’t even have time to go to happy hour after work since we have to rush to daycare pickup.
 So sometimes we end up being a working mom with no friends.
 At home, well, tiny humans are not always the best company, and we crave adult interaction.

 Add to that being a military spouse, which means moving around and having to say goodbye to the mom friendships we made.
+So then I’m wondering how to make mom friends in a new city?
 And if you’re an introvert like me?
 Yes, that’s extra isolating.
 We’ve all seen various mom friends memes that remind us how important our mom tribe is.
 But why is making mom friends so hard?

 Making mom friendships as a busy mom is hard!
 But how do you make mom friends as a working mom?